Jai1122/deepwiki-open-v1/README.md

 DeepWiki uses JSON configuration files to manage various aspects of the system:

 1. **`generator.json`**: Configuration for text generation models
-   - Defines available model providers (Google, OpenAI, OpenRouter, Azure, Ollama)
+   - Defines available model providers (vLLM, Google, OpenAI, OpenRouter, Azure, Ollama)
    - Specifies default and available models for each provider
    - Contains model-specific parameters like temperature and top_p

 2. **`embedder.json`**: Configuration for embedding models and text processing
-   - Defines embedding models for vector storage
+   - Defines embedding models with `/app/models/` prefix for vLLM compatibility
    - Contains retriever configuration for RAG
-   - Specifies text splitter settings for document chunking
+   - Specifies text splitter settings for document chunking (400-word chunks, 50-word overlap)

 3. **`repo.json`**: Configuration for repository handling
    - Contains file filters to exclude certain files and directories
    - Defines repository size limits and processing rules
+   - Smart prioritization settings for large repositories

 By default, these files are located in the `api/config/` directory.
 You can customize their location using the `DEEPWIKI_CONFIG_DIR` environment variable.

 ### Custom Model Selection for Service Providers

-The custom model selection feature is specifically designed for service providers who need to:
+The custom model selection feature is designed for service providers who need to:

-- You can offer multiple AI model choices to users within your organization
+- Offer multiple AI model choices to users within your organization
-- You can quickly adapt to the rapidly evolving LLM landscape without code changes
+- Quickly adapt to the rapidly evolving LLM landscape without code changes
-- You can support specialized or fine-tuned models that aren't in the predefined list
+- Support specialized or fine-tuned models that aren't in the predefined list

 Service providers can implement their model offerings by selecting from the predefined options or entering custom model identifiers in the frontend interface.